 Cutek CD50 is especially formulated for interior & exterior use

+How To Apply Cutek CD50 Application Technique Avoid contact with plants, shrubs, trees and waterways.
 For best results one coat of CUTEK CD50 should be applied to all faces of the timber prior to fixing, with a second coat of CUTEK CD50 applied to the top once the first coat is completely penetrated and dry.
 The time taken for CUTEK CD50 to penetrate the surface varies significantly, depending on aspect, species, ambient temperature, porosity and moisture content of the timber.